 All staff are reviewed on a six monthly basis and feedback is provided to audit personnel on the completion of each assignment.

 Engagement performance of audits

-The firm has an Audit Manual that is available to all partners and staff in soft copy and it sets out the firm’s audit methodology and procedures.
-The firm uses proprietary audit software to complete the statutory audit of limited companies and has developed its own audit programmes for its specialist audits; these cover mainly charities and pension schemes and are fully compliant with International Standards on Auditing (UK and Ireland).
+The firm uses proprietary audit software to complete the statutory audit of limited companies, charities and pension schemes and this is fully compliant with International Standards on Auditing (UK and Ireland).

 All public interest client audits require a second independent partner review prior to the audit report being signed.
 In addition, all qualified audit reports require a second independent partner review.

 Monitoring of audit quality

 Each year a programme of cold file reviews is undertaken under the supervision of a partner responsible for the quality control review process.
 On a quarterly basis, the firm engages external reviewers to carry out a sample review of the firm’s audit files ensuring that each Responsible Individual has at least one file per year reviewed.
 On completion of each review the findings are communicated to the relevant Responsible Individual and manager and any recommendations arising from the reviews, of general application, are communicated to the Technical Partner and to staff.

 Statement on the effectiveness of the internal quality control system

 The partners are confident that the procedures detailed above, including the monitoring of the control system, ensure that the firm produces audits that have been performed to a high standard and that appropriate audit reports have been issued.